Sokon II, Arusha District: Geography

-The ward is home to major foothills of Mount Meru, namely, Kivutu at 1,944 meters tall and Kivesi Hill at 1,897 meters tall, and the samller Nariva Hill at the south side of the ward.
+The ward is home to major foothills of Mount Meru, namely, Kivutu at 1,944 meters tall and Kivesi Hill at 1,897 meters tall, and the smaller Nariva Hill at the south side of the ward.

 Economy

 Like many economies of Arusha Rural District, Sokon II ward's economy is dominated by subsistence agriculture.
 However, Sokon II is the Seat of the Arusha Rural District thus the services catering to the administration of the ward are located there.
 Available attractions like Napuru Falls and the Kivesi and Kivutu hills.

 Administration

 The postal code for Sokon II Ward is 23208.

-The ward is divided into the following neighborhoods:
+The ward is divided into the following neighborhoods/villages (mitaa):